3DGenomes/binless/README.md

 If you use this software, please acknowledge the following paper

-Spill YG, Castillo D, Marti-Renom MA, "Binless normalization of Hi-C data provides significant interaction and difference detection independently of resolution", *to be submitted*
+Spill YG, Castillo D, Marti-Renom MA, "Bin-less normalization of Hi-C data provides significant interaction and difference detection independently of resolution", *to be submitted*